zerngit/GoldenHour-System/README.md

 ### Reading from CSV (Text to Object)

-This flow is used for actions like logging in or loading all stock at startup.
+Take logging in or loading all stock at startup for example :

 1.  **Action Triggered:** A user attempts to log in.
 2.  **`Service` Class:** The request is sent to the assigned service (e.g., `AuthService`).